-I left home many years ago, while my younger brother stayed with my father.
+I left home many years ago, and my younger brother stayed with my father.
 He died at a ripe old age and left great riches behind.
 My brother spent our father’s wealth freely and never imagined that I would return.

 “Have you forgotten me?”
 I asked.

 “I can’t forget a person I’ve never known,” he said.

 “I am your brother,” I told him.
 “I have returned home without the money I’d hoped to make.
 The villagers say that father is dead.
 I would count my lost fortune as nothing if I could see him once more.”

 “He died six months ago,” said my brother.
 “He left you the old wooden chest in the loft.”

 I went upstairs and found the chest.
 It wasn’t worth anything.
 It was coming to pieces.
 What is this old thing to me?
 I wondered.
 I supposed I could use it for firewood, so I put it on my back and carried it to the inn where I was staying.

 I borrowed a hatchet, and while I was chopping it up, I discovered a secret drawer.
 It contained a piece of paper which acknowledged a massive debt owning to my father.
 Now it was owed it to me!